Geo-Web-Project/docs/docs/004-concepts/010-streaming-quadratic-funding.md

 ## Streaming Quadratic Matching

 How the grantee matching streams in SQF instantaneously reflect each donation stream is almost like magic.
-A single transaction can update tens or maybe even hundreds of streams without exploding transaction costs.
+A single transaction can update tens or even hundreds of streams without exploding transaction costs.

 It is achieved with [Superfluid's Streaming Distribution](https://docs.superfluid.finance/docs/concepts/overview/distributions) primitive and the [Gitcoin Allo](https://allo.gitcoin.co/) protocol.